jagernet-ops/2023-marquette-competition/README.md

-Inside of the code repository I will store all of the code I made to practice for the upcoming Marquette AMC programming competition.
-The competition is happening April 19th 2023 and my team will be composed of Jacob Herrmann, Noah Dinan, Matthew Bender, and potentially Kai Williams.
+Practice Code repository for the upcoming 2023 AMC Programming Competition